Northside Promise Scholarship

 This memorial scholarship fund has been created in his honor and is designed to keep his legacy of creativity, academic scholarship and community empowerment alive and growing.

-All Kirk E. Washington Promise Scholars will also complete a Strengths Assessment through the MCTC Career Services Center.
+Kirk E. Washington Promise Scholars applicants must complete a Strengths Assessment through the MCTC Career Services Center.
 Promise Scholars will be part of a special student cohort with an advisor and qualify for work student opportunities in their field of study.
 Additional support will provided by North Point Health & Wellness Center and the Northside Achievement Zone (NAZ)—key MCTC partners.

 - A current North Minneapolis resident